 Whether you like it or not, your vehicle is filled to the brim with computers.
 While these computers are a dream come true when everything is working the way it should, they can quickly turn into a nightmare when circuits start to fail.

 Luckily for everyone, these computers rarely fail.
 Because when they do, they’re expensive to replace.
 One of those magical computers is the Powertrain Control Module, and as the name implies, it controls everything in the powertrain.

 In this comprehensive guide, we’ll break down everything you need to know about your PCM and what you need to do if it starts acting up.
 Let’s start with a look at the signs to look for.

-The most common symptom of a bad PCM is poor engine performance together with a check engine light on your dashboard.
-You may also notice problems with the transmission like shifting issues.
-Poor fuel economy and increased emissions are quite common also.
+The most common symptoms of a bad PCM are poor engine performance and a check engine light on your dashboard.
+You may also notice problems with the transmission, like shifting issues.
+Poor fuel economy and increased emissions are also quite common.